pi-hole/docs/docs/guides/wireguard/faq.md

 ## Low MTU

 Due to too low MTU (lower than 1280), `wg-quick` may fail to create the WireGuard interface.
-This can be solved by setting the MTU value in WireGuard configuration in Interface section on client:
+This can be solved by setting the MTU value in WireGuard configuration in the Interface section on the client:

 ```toml
 [Interface]